Listen up, folks! I’ve got a cracking Baba’s Countryside Fermented Tomatoes recipe for you today, straight from the Ukrainian countryside.

 Fancy some proper Ukrainian fare?

-The trick is, these fermented tomatoes are like a palate cleanser.
-They’ll refresh your taste buds between bites of those rich, fatty dishes that Ukrainian cuisine is famous for.
-It’s like having a little flavor reset button on your plate!
+Additionally, these tomatoes work as a palate cleanser.
+They refresh your taste buds between bites of rich, fatty dishes that Ukrainian cuisine is famous for.

 Equipment for Fermented Tomatoes